f/equiv/README.md

 You don't have to say programming language.

 ```
-$ equiv find sinatra of crystal
+$ equiv sinatra of crystal
 ruby:sinatra is a micro web framework
 eqivalent in crystal are: